-- The ability to use data for risk mitigation and more personalised contact
+- The ability to use data for risk mitigation and more personalized contact

 - Scalable servicing capacity and a flexible approach to handling customer interactions

 Business borrowers expect the same level of human-centric interaction as any B2C finance customer.
-This is especially true for BBLS grated to the small businesses, which are more akin to personal loans.
-Despite only going up to £50,000 these loans make up 64% of the total lending.
-And with 1,336,320 loans given out by mid October 2020 across 28 lenders, that is a lot of customer accounts to handle.
+This is especially true for BBLS granted to small businesses, which are more akin to personal loans.
+Despite only going up to £50,000, these loans make up 64% of the total lending.
+And with 1,336,320 loans given out by mid-October 2020 across 28 lenders, that is a lot of customer accounts to handle.

-When it comes to servicing BBLS and CBILS accounts a cookie cutter approach won’t do.
-These customers will need a personalised approach rooted in empathy with lenders being able to:
+When it comes to servicing BBLS and CBILS accounts a cookie-cutter approach won’t do.
+These customers will need a personalized approach rooted in empathy with lenders being able to:

 - Handle sensitive conversations

 For many small businesses who lost their ability to trade, financial conversations are likely to strike a sore nerve.
-Lenders need to have the skills to tackle such sensitive conversations e.g. by providing their phone staff with training around empathetic listening and how to converse with vulnerable customers.
+Lenders need to have the skills to tackle such sensitive conversations, for example, by providing their phone staff with training around empathetic listening and how to converse with vulnerable customers.

 - Take the emotional burden out of financial conversations

 BBLS fraud losses are estimated to be significantly above 5% according to the National Audit Office.
-With Thompson Reuters reporting British Business Bank predictions of 35% to 60% borrowers potentially defaulting on their loans.
-Given these risks it is paramount for lenders to identify, understand and appropriately respond to various customer profiles.
+Thompson Reuters reports British Business Bank predictions of 35% to 60% borrowers potentially defaulting on their loans.
+Given these risks, it is paramount for lenders to identify, understand and appropriately respond to various customer profiles.
 This can be done by using existing and emerging data

 - Proactively identify and handle risky accounts